Adan222/sokoban/docs/ENG_doc_tech.md

 #### The description of the functions used and their operation can be found in the comments in the code

 ***
+### For the saving system and for levels we used JSON, in the editor mode we implemented Immediate Mode GUI

 ### Repositories used